THE HEALTH BENEFITS OF NETBALL

 A good starting point is to call your local netball club or association, which can point you in the direction of a club-based team or let you know about the various competitions in your area.

-Want even faster paced netball?
-Check out the Fast5 Netball comps taking off – these are particular popular with men.
-Or if a joint-friendly version appeals, look into Walking Netball for over 55s.
-Find details about all these comps and other aspects of the game at Netball Australia’s Play Netball website.
+Netball Australia has links to associations in all states and territories.
+And if you're interested in faster paced netball or joint-friendly Walking Netball for over 55s, find details about all these comps and other aspects of the game at Netball Australia’s Play Netball website.

-You can also become involved in the sport from the sidelines as a coach, manager or administrator; Netball Australia has information on the steps to take.
+You can also become involved in the sport from the sidelines as a coach, manager or administrator – Netball Australia has information on the steps to take.
 So for a fun way to boost stamina, strength, physical confidence and friendships, consider donning the bib – no pleated skirts required.

 Related articles